 If the header float is set too light, it can prevent the calibration of the AHHC.
-In order to prevent the header from separating from the float module, it may be necessary to change the float to a heavier setting during calibration.
+You may need to set the float heavier for the calibration procedure so that the header does not separate from the float module during the calibration process.